 Studies in Biomechanics, Energy burn and Neurophysiology

-If you attend many concerts and pay attention to the drummer, you will often see sweat pouring off them, muscles rippling in their arms, legs and backs, and at the end of the session they will often be absolutely exhausted after an hour and a half or so.
-You may occasionally wonder how much energy is expended during a concert and wonder if anyone has actually measured how many calories are burned during such a session.
+If you attend concerts and pay attention to the drummer, you will often see sweat pouring off them, muscles rippling in their arms, legs and backs, and at the end of the session they will often be absolutely exhausted after an hour and a half or so.
+You may wonder how much energy is expended during a concert and wonder if anyone has actually measured how many calories are burned during such a session.

 Well, yes, they have, and not just on one drummer but on several!
 Dr Nadia Azar is an Associate Professor of Kinesiology at the University of Windsor in Canada, with an interest in occupational biomechanics and neurophysiology – both of which meet smack in the middle of another of her passions: music.